lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

 Here I'm trying to replace a method with an integer, which is pointless, but nevertheless shows the issue we are facing.

 What has this immutability to do with patching?
-What `patch` does is actually to temporarily replace an attibute of an object (method of a class, class of a module, etc), which also means that is we try to replace an attribute in an immutable object the patching action will fail.
+What `patch` does is actually to temporarily replace an attribute of an object (method of a class, class of a module, etc), which also means that is we try to replace an attribute in an immutable object the patching action will fail.

 A typical example of this problem is the `datetime` module, which is also one of the best candidates for patching, since the output of time functions is by definition time-varying.

 Let me show the problem with a simple class that logs operations.
 I will temporarily break the TDD methodology writing first the class and then the tests, so that you can appreciate the problem.

-Create a file called `logger.py` and put there the folowing code
+Create a file called `logger.py` and put there the following code

 ``` python
 import datetime